Sorrento Peninsula Sketching & Painting Holiday

 ‘With flight’ holidays – the hassle free option

-Book your holiday ‘with flight’ and choose between Gatwick and Liverpool flights to Naples airport.
+Book your holiday ‘with flight’ from Gatwick to Naples airport.
 For flight times and prices please see the Dates & Prices tab.

 If you choose this option we automatically include return transfers between the airport and the hotel.
 The coach transfer takes approx 1 hour 15 minutes to the Hotel Caravel.